AskeCarstensen/STM32-Getting-started/Chapter 5. UART/README.md

 In this code snippet we are receiving over UART for 1000 miliseconds(Timeout), for a message that is 10 bytes long.
 Here it is important to remeber that this is blocking our system for 1000 miliseconds and if you have a buffer that takes longer to read then you timeout, you won't get the whole message.

-To test this, set a break point at the uart receive line and setup putty as described earlier.
+To test this, set a break point at the uart receive line and setup console as described earlier.
 Then cehck what get writing to the buffer.

 ## Receive with Interrupt